woisme/sw-iot-network/index.md

 We are looking to work with interested partners to roll out this network.
 It will be owned, operated by and work for the Southwest.

-Working with Digital Catapult to create an IoT network in the Southwest (/images/Digital-Catapult.jpeg)
+We are Already Working with Digital Catapult to create an IoT network in the Southwest

 [![Digital Catapult](/images/Digital-Catapult.jpeg)](https://www.digicatapult.org.uk/ "Digital Catapult")

 [Signup](http://eepurl.com/guHcQb) to be informed about our first workshop in July.